temcocontrols/woo-variations-table/readme.txt

 * You can show variation attributes values as columns in the table.
 * You can filter the variations using the attributes values as select boxes.
 * You can search variations by typing your search keywords.
-* Each variation will have its own "add to cart" button and this button use AJAX so ne reload needed to add it to cart.
+* Each variation will have its own "add to cart" button and this button uses AJAX so no reload needed to add it to cart.
 * You can select where you want the variations table to show up in the product page.

 = Demo =